-Members of the corps of cadets are eligible to participate fully in all of the college's intercollegiate and intra-collegiate activities, clubs, and organizations.
-At the intercollegiate level, GMC currently offers Football, Men's and Women's Soccer, Men's and Women's Cross Country, Men's Golf, Women's Tennis and Fast pitch softball.
-The 2003-2004 Golf Team was the national champion in the National Junior College Athletic Association.
+Members of the corps of cadets are eligible to participate fully in all of the college's intercollegiate and intracollegiate activities, clubs, and organizations.
+At the intercollegiate level, GMC currently offers Football, Men's and Women's Soccer, Men's and Women's Cross Country, Men's Golf, Women's Tennis and Fast Pitch Softball.
+GMC's intercollegiate teams have been greatly successful at both the regional and national levels, including national championships in both football and golf in recent years.